joyboseroy/indus_decipher/README.md

 would be a reasonable next step before treating +0.143 bits as a precise number rather than a directionally clear one.

-## Where the complexity ladder stops: order 3, not further (so far)
+## Order 3 is validated; order 4 and beyond is inconclusive, not "saturated"

 The natural follow-up to the order-3 finding is whether it keeps going: does real data still show an edge at order 4 over a null that already